akclifto/SER_Web-based-Applications/vocab.md

 View part is where we assemble the response payload (step 4 in the req/res process pattern).
 It is also corresponds to the presentation part of the SoC.
 It is a 1:1 mapping.

+Theres a bunch of ways to render the view; the video focuses on templates.  see `express_template.js` example for ejs and pug usage.

+`Template engines` = mix and match static and dynamic content.

+- web UI devs would create the static parts of the page.  (as we know, web devs not do full stack, there's almost no separation between them and wep app devs.).
+- backend devs create dynamic parts (see not above about web devs)
+- UI devs owned the structure, or loayout of a page.
+  - holes left for dynamic devs to fill in
+  - result: box-ey layouts that you still see today.

+PROS:

+- still SoC
+- AJAX friendly
+- lets each dev role stick to what theyre good at doing
+- the UI now started with the markup, not the other way around.

+CONS:

+- not a lot of layout flexibility, not "responsive"
+- proprietary scripting languages.
+BOOOO.

+`The view: other techniques`:

+- XML/XSLT - is computationally expensive
+- Browser-plugins / embedded viewers (flash, silverlight, applets, etc.).
+These used to embed full UI state into DL'd object.
+Evolved to accept the presentation info and dynamically render in the "player".
+HTML5 is replacing it rapidly.

+### Video 4: Node MVC with Express - Middleware Concepts